 Faculty-led, Global Internship, Affiliate, and Exchange

-Initial Payment- Paid online through your U of U Application.
-Payments is $500 per application.
+Initial Payment - Paid online through your U of U Application.
+Payments is $500 per application and is retained by Learning Abroad.
 See the materials in your U of U Application for payment instructions.

 Program Balance- Paid through your U of U tuition account.
 Payment due dates depend on when your Program takes place.
 The billing and payment process are below: